pmq20/node-packer/node/doc/api/tls.md

 > Stability: 0 - Deprecated: Use [`tls.TLSSocket`][] instead.

 The `tls.CryptoStream` class represents a stream of encrypted data.
-This class has been deprecated and should no longer be used.
+This class is deprecated and should no longer be used.

 #### cryptoStream.bytesWritten
 <!-- YAML